semantic-flow/sflo/documentation/concept.summary.md

 If context must be small, include:
 - Definition (§1) and Principles (§2).
 - Node vs Component; Flows vs Snapshots (§3).
-- URL semantics and relative identifiers (§4).
+- IRI semantics and relative identifiers (§4).
 - Reserved folders and example tree (§5, §11).
 - Lifecycle and weave (§7).
 - Config flows model (§9).
 - Aggregated views (§10).

 1)  LLM Usage Notes
-- Use the folder names and URL semantics exactly as standardized here.
+- Use the folder names and IRI semantics exactly as standardized here.
 - When encountering contradictions, prefer the standards in §14 recommendations.
 - When linking within the mesh, prefer relative identifiers to maintain transposability.
-- Avoid “IRI/URI” unless drawing a distinction; for mesh-local identifiers, use “URLs”.
+- Avoid “IRI/URI” unless drawing a distinction; for mesh-local identifiers, use “IRIs”.